-This year, three resolutions were opposed only on the basis of a lack of strategy relating to the energy and ecological transition: they concerned the approval of financial statements of companies in the financial sector.
-The absence of intermediate targets and quantitative objectives to reduce CO2 emissions have led the Scheme to adopt this stance.
+This year, one resolution was opposed only on the basis of a lack of strategy relating to the energy and ecological transition: itconcerned the approval of financial statements of companies in the financial sector.
+The lack of sufficiently limitative thresholds for the financing of target fossil energies led to the Scheme adopting this position.